I Origins: Plot

-Kenny is now creator of the iris scan database used to store Tobias' scan, and Kenny reveals that Dr. Simmons is in fact one of only five people with full access to the database.
+Kenny is now creator of the iris scan database used to store Tobias's scan, and Kenny reveals that Dr. Simmons is in fact one of only five people with full access to the database.
 As a test, he helps Ian and Karen run some photos of deceased family members, plus various other people's eyes through the database to see if there are any other recent matches.
 They get a hit for Sofi, whose iris scan matches one made in India just three months prior, years after Sofi's death.

 Ian goes to India to find the subject of this scan, an orphan girl named Salomina.
 With help from Priya Varma, he spends weeks searching and putting up billboards.
 Eventually he finds the little girl staring at the billboard.
 He takes Salomina back to his hotel and contacts Karen over Skype.
 The two of them conduct a simple test designed to reveal if Salomina might be somehow linked with Sofi's memories.
 The results match the probable range of random chance, with a 44% success score.
 Feeling somewhat disheartened, Ian intends to take Salomina to Priya.
 But when they reach the elevator, the moment the doors open Salomina panics and throws herself into his arms, too frightened to enter.
 Staring into each other's eyes with a certain recognition, they then cling to each other, tears streaming down both their faces.
 He picks her up and takes her down the stairs instead, with Salomina tightly gripping his neck, till they walk from the dark interior and step out into the light.

 A post-credits scene shows Dr. Simmons scanning the irises of famous deceased figures finding many such matches.